Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 Never run the following command before you have successfuly allocate resources on computation nodes.
 You'll get a warning email if you run Jupyter on log-in nodes.
 `jupyter notebook --NotebookApp.toke='' --no-browser --port=8999`

+Please double check all symbols in this line is in English (rather than in other languages), otherwise you may get some weird page asking for token/password.
 You may save this line of command into a file under ~/bin/myjupyter, then add execute, chmod 755 myjupyter, next time you may just type myjupyter to start jupyter notebook.

 ### 7. Open Jupyter Notebook at Local Machine.